spir0th/proyekgen/README.md

   - libconfig
   - fmt

-On Windows, you can install the libraries by using [Conan](https://conan.io/) or [vcpkg](https://vcpkg.io)
+If you are building on Windows, you can install the libraries by using [Conan](https://conan.io/) or [vcpkg](https://vcpkg.io)

 ### Compiling